About Elizabeth Law-Evans

 Prior Community Service

-I’ve served in many different volunteer roles, including classroom volunteer, PTO/SIT at Birch Elementary, Assistant Scoutmaster of BSA Troop 337, Sustainability Committee, Chamber of Commerce Board, and most recently, Chair and Board Member at Broomfield FISH.
+I’ve served in many different volunteer roles, including classroom volunteer, PTO/SIT at Birch Elementary, Assistant Scoutmaster of BSA Troop 337, Sustainability Committee, Chamber of Commerce Board, and Chair and Board Member at Broomfield FISH.

 Spare Time Activities

 I really enjoy hanging out with my family and our dog, Leeta Carol.
 We do a lot of bicycling around Broomfield and camping in the mountains.
 Swimming has always been a passion of mine.
 I have a love of thinking and learning, and enjoy studying leadership and researching complicated issues.

 Candidates for City Council are often asked a simple question which may have a complicated answer: "What is your philosophy of local government?"

 When thinking about this question, three quotes came to me.
 The first is the elegant, timeless language of the Declaration of Independence: